Anastasios Lagos

-Anastasios "Tasos" Lagos (Αναστάσιος "Τάσος" Λαγός; born 12 April 1992) is a Greek professional footballer who plays as a midfielder for Super League 2 club Anagennisi Karditsa.
+Anastasios "Tasos" Lagos (Αναστάσιος "Τάσος" Λαγός; born 12 April 1992) is a Greek professional footballer who plays as a midfielder for Gamma Ethniki club Kavala.

 Club career

-The young defensive midfielder has joined the Academy of Panathinaikos, coming from Almyros F.C.
+The young defensive midfielder has joined the academy of Panathinaikos, coming from Almyros.
 In 2007, he passed the doors of club's youth academy Paiania Athletic Center, to develop some years later in one of the most influential and promising players of the new generation of the club.
 Lagos for several years was a key player in the youth teams of Panathinaikos, making many appearances for Greece U19 and Greece U17 squads.

 In 2007–08 season, José Peseiro was the first coach that promote him in the first team, while a few years later in the summer of 2011, was invited to Everton's training ground, to meet manager Sven-Göran Eriksson and his coaching staff.
 Moreover, he also came to the attention of Tottenham's manager Harry Redknapp who invited him for another trial.